Thinking about seeing a therapist or counselor? The cost of therapy and how to pay for therapy are almost certainly on your mind.

 How to find an affordable therapist

-If you want to find a therapist but have concerns about cost, be sure to explore all the choices available to you.
+If you want to find a therapist but have concerns about cost, be sure to explore all the choices available.

-Check out the Monarch Directory by SimplePractice, to find licensed therapists near you and choose to browse therapists and counselors who accept your insurance.
+Check out the Monarch Directory by SimplePractice to find licensed therapists near you and choose to browse therapists and counselors covered by your insurance.

 Each individual therapy provider’s page on Monarch lists their hourly fees directly underneath their areas of specialty.
-Many therapists listed on Monarch also allow you to book free initial consultation appointments.
+Many therapists listed on Monarch also allow you to book free 15-minute initial consultation sessions.

 READ NEXT: Why Aren't More Men in Therapy?